Danny999999999/notes-on-programming-language-design/slides/module_03_haskell_basics/module_03_haskell_basics.md

 add a b = a + b
 ```

+If you leave the type off, Haskell will try to infer it.

-What is the type of
+What type will it infer of this?
 ```haskell
 add 7
 ```
-?

 ---